sirech/homepage2/src/pages/articles/2023-08-12-my-approach-to-taking-notes/index.md

 As a general principle, you should consider making public anything that could help somebody else.
 This post, for instance, started as a direct response, but I thought it might benefit others 😊.

 Feedback isn't the best example, as it's something to share privately.
 For less personal topics, it's good to ask yourself if somebody else would read it.
-Defaulting to sharing leverages what you already did and it provides some easy impact.
+Defaulting to sharing leverages what you already did.
+You can be more impactful with low extra effort.
+For instance, while migrating one service to the cloud, I had a lot of notes to understand AWS permissions in more detail.
+At some point, I realized I could show it to others, so I converted it into a [post about IAM](../aws-iam-an-overview/).
+I shared it broadly and even reused it on different projects.

-Well, not completely for free.
-To publish it you probably need to edit it more heavily than when you're the only consumer.
+You can see that it's not completely true that making it public is for free.
+To publish a private note you need to edit it more heavily than when you're the only consumer.

 ## Notes for Everything